Cruise updates software for autonomous vehicles after wreck

 Cruise began charging passengers for robotaxi rides in June after getting approval from California regulators.

 It wasn’t clear from the recall documents whether a passenger was riding in the Cruise vehicle or if anyone was injured.
+A message was left early Thursday seeking comment from Cruise.

 Cruise says in the documents that the software update will prevent similar crashes in the future.
 The company says this was the first crash in more than 123,000 unprotected left turns made before the software change.